 Once we had kids, I also saw more of his patience, considering they were not the quietest children.
-He doesn’t lose his temper even when they would always yell or scream or cry, and I would be the one getting my temper all the time.
+He doesn’t lose his nature even when they would always yell or scream or cry, and I would be the one getting a short temper all the time.
 Whenever that happened, though, my husband would be like, “No, no, dear.
 It’s okay.
 You relax there.”

 When my husband was 35 years old, he got diagnosed with diabetes.
 It did not genuinely come as a surprise since the same illness ran in his family for ages.
 He was only slightly devastated because he was asked to choose between pills and injectable insulin.
 He eventually opted for the latter.